 - If you have a huge backyard, I would probably recommend getting a professional

-This is not a bad purchase if you are looking to save some money rather than going for a professional service.
+This is not a bad purchase if you are looking to save some money rather than paying for a professional service.

 2020 Update: I have been using this product for 2 seasons now.
 No issues so far.
-I love the product and keeps our backyard mosquito free the day that I fog it!
+I love the product and keeps our backyard mosquito free for a couple of days!
 I usually fog about every two weeks.

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.